statamic/docs/content/collections/tags/search.md

 ---
 title: Search
-overview: Perform searches and display results in your templates.
+description: Performs searches and displays matching results
+intro: This is how you do search.
+This is the tag you're looking for.
 id: fe8ec156-447d-4f03-974f-0251a8c53244
+stage: 1
 parameters:
   -
-    name: fields
-    type: array
-    description: |
-      Narrow down your search by looking in specific fields.
-The fields you select must be located in the corresponding index.
-You can pipe-separate multiple fields, eg. `title|content`.

-      Note: If you're using Algolia and have set up searchable attributes, you may only specify fields exist in there.
-      Any additional fields will cause you the search tag to yield no results.
-  -
-    name: collection
+    name: index
     type: string
     description: >
-      The name of a collection, to search through its index.
-If this parameter is not provided, the default index will be used.
+      The search index to query.
+Default: `default`.
   -
-    name: param
+    name: query
-    type: 'string *q*'
+    type: 'string'
     description: >
       The query string parameter used for the search term.
+Default: `q`.
   -
+    name: limit
+    type: integer
+    description: Limit the total results returned.
+  -
+    name: offset
+    type: integer
+    description: Skip the first `n` number of results.
+  -
     name: supplement_data
-    type: 'string *true*'
+    type: string
     description: >
-      When this is `true` it will convert search results to the appropriate content objects, which makes all their fields available in your templates.
-Disabling this will result in a performance increase, but only indexed fields will be available.
+      When `true` will include all non-indexed content field.
+Disabling may result in performance increases with the trade-off that only indexed fields will be available.
+Default: `true`.
-  -
-    name: supplement_taxonomies
-    type: boolean *true*
-    description: >
-      By default, Statamic will convert taxonomy term values into actual term objects that you may loop through.
-      This has some performance overhead, so you may disable this for a speed boost if taxonomies aren't necessary.
 variables:
   -
     name: no_results